ZakiaSultana4/Tour-Client/README.md

 **More User Authentication :** User also authenticate themselves with google and github.Without login they cannot add spot .

-**Spot listing and management System :** User can add a spot.They also update and delete the spot which they add.
+**Spot management System :** User can add a spot.They also update and delete the spot which they add.

 **Spot Booking :** User can also book any spot which spot they like most.Also they can cancel their booking.